Not to be sniffed at: Agony of post-COVID-19 loss of smell - WTMJ

 The examinations on Cesa and other patients also include language and attention tests.
 The Nice researchers are exploring whether olfactory complaints are linked to COVID-related cognitive difficulties, including problems with concentrating.
 Cesa stumbled by picking the word “ship” when “kayak” was the obvious choice on one test.

-“That is completely unexpected,” said Magali Payne, a speech therapist on the team.
+“That is completely unexpected,” said Magali Payne, a speech therapist on the team at the Côte d’Azur University’s CoBTeK lab.
 “This young man shouldn’t be experiencing linguistic problems.”

 “We have to keep digging,” she said.
 “We are finding things out as we see patients.”